maria-S-456/parking-app/README.md

 This is a parking app which helps users find open parking spots in five cities.
 It is built with javascript, html/css, bootstrap, ejs, and node.

+updates: added styling to test pages:
-updates: adding of some styles to the revamped home page
+- logo routing to home page
+- Change of color scheme
+- styling of links
+- various other styling adjustments